 He was previously the representative for California’s 21st congressional district as a Republican from 1993 to 2002; the representative for California’s 20th congressional district as a Republican from 1983 to 1992; and the representative for California’s 18th congressional district as a Republican from 1979 to 1982.

-Each dot in the chart below was a member of the House of Representatives in 2006.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Thomas is shown as a purple triangle. (analysis methodology)
+Thomas is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2006 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 1492 (109th): To provide for the preservation of the historic confinement sites where Japanese Americans were detained during World War II, and for other purposes.

 - H.R.
 5865 (109th): Returned Americans Protection Act of 2006